XanaduAI/strawberryfields/doc/tutorials/tutorial_machine_learning.rst

 Symbolic computation
 ~~~~~~~~~~~~~~~~~~~~

 Supplying a :code:`Session` and :code:`feed_dict` to :code:`eng.run()` is okay for checking one or two numerical values.
 However, each call of :code:`eng.run()` will create additional redundant nodes in the underlying Tensorflow computational graph.
-A better method is to make the single call :code:`eng.run(eval=False)`.
+A better method is to make the single call :code:`eng.run(prog, state_options={"eval": False})`.
 This will carry out the computation symbolically but not numerically.
-The final state and the register :code:`q` will both instead contain *unevaluted Tensors*.
+The results returned by the engine will instead contain *unevaluted Tensors*.
 These Tensors can be evaluated numerically by running the :code:`tf.Session` and supplying the desired values for any placeholders:

 .. code-block:: python